ylashin/HadoopPD/readme/spark-streaming-part4.md

     ![post-info](../images/spark-streaming-04-post-info.png)

-11. So, all we need to do is to do an HTTP post to that URL (which contains a secret key) and fill HTTP payload with an array of json objects as per the simple format shown above.
+11. So, all we need is to do an HTTP post to that URL (which contains a secret key) and fill HTTP payload with an array of json objects as per the simple format shown above.
 You will need to record down the POST URL and payload format becuase we will need them in part 5.